cancel

 Input Comments Default

-Base URL The base URL for the Microsoft Graph API.
-Depending on your cloud environment, you can choose the correct one on this page. https://graph.microsoft.com
+Base URL Base URL for the Microsoft Graph API.
+Depending on the cloud environment, choose the correct endpoint from the Microsoft Graph deployments documentation. https://graph.microsoft.com

-Authorize URL The OAuth 2.0 Authorization URL for Microsoft Outlook https://login.microsoftonline.com/common/oauth2/v2.0/authorize?prompt=consent
+Authorize URL OAuth 2.0 Authorization URL for Microsoft Outlook authentication. https://login.microsoftonline.com/common/oauth2/v2.0/authorize?prompt=consent

-Token URL The OAuth 2.0 Token URL for Microsoft Outlook https://login.microsoftonline.com/common/oauth2/v2.0/token
+Token URL OAuth 2.0 Token URL for Microsoft Outlook authentication. https://login.microsoftonline.com/common/oauth2/v2.0/token

 OAuth 2.0 Client Credentials